GS-Music-Tech/gs-music-tech.github.io/_posts/2023-08-25-feedback_machine_week2.markdown

 Routing Path:
 Electrocomp:
--It has Two VCO Loop among each other.
+- It has Two VCO Loop among each other.
--The Master Oscillator Square Wave goes to the Input of VCO 1 and the Sine Wave goes to the Input of VCO 2.
+- The Master Oscillator Square Wave goes to the Input of VCO 1 and the Sine Wave goes to the Input of VCO 2.
--The Output goes to the MoogerFooger Delay Time parameter.
+- The Output goes to the MoogerFooger Delay Time parameter.

 MoogerFooger Delay:
 - It has is own LFO but we have to put the amount to 0.